nplaceit/downloads_path_provider/README.md

 # downloads_path_provider

 Flutter plugin to get the downloads directory.

+> This plugin has lots of inconsistencies and should no **longer be used**.
+Feel free to fork and tweak it.

 ## Getting Started